KevinAst/astx-redux-util/SCRIPTS.md

 **As it turns out, this is not a big deal**, it's just a bit of un-expected behavior.

-During development, our tests typically target the master src (which doesn't require any re-building).
+During development, our tests typically continuously targets the master src (which doesn't require any re-building).
 So the `build:tar:all` script does NOT have to be run continuously ... just once, after a clean (to prime the pump).